ixmr/BetUnlocker/README.md

 ## READ ME MR. GAMBLER

-This tool has **NOT** been made for users who want to remove it to continue gambling.
-You downloaded it for a reason first of all.
-If you need gambling help check [www.gambleaware.org](https://www.gambleaware.org/)
+This tool is **NOT** intended for users who wish to remove it to continue gambling.
+If you need help with gambling, please visit[www.gambleaware.org](https://www.gambleaware.org/)

 ## Usage/Download

 [Click here to download](https://github.com/ixmr/BetUnlocker/releases/download/build/Betunlocker.exe)

-This program is quite fool proof, all you need to do if open it and it will remove both Local and VPN locks.
+This program is quite foolproof; all you need to do is open it, and it will remove both Local and VPN locks.